Self-Tuning Self-Supervised Image Anomaly Detection: Proposed Approach

 \subsubsection{Rotation for Global Augmentation}

-Geometric augmentation functions such as rotation, translation, and flipping have been widely used for image anomaly detection \citep{Golan18GEOM, Bergman20GOAD}.
-Unlike the local augmentation functions such as CutOut, many geometric transformations are differentiable as they are represented by matrix-vector operations.
-In this work, we use the differentiable image rotation function proposed by \citet{Jaderberg15STN}, which consists of two main steps.
-First step is the creation of a rotation matrix, which is the same as the $\mathbf{R}$ matrix except that zeros are padded as the third column.
-Second step is to create a sampling function that selects a proper pixel position from the given image for each pixel position of the target image based on the computed rotation matrix and the affine grid.
-The resulting operation is differentiable, since it is a mapping from the original pixels to the output through a parameterized sampling.
+Geometric augmentation functions such as rotation and translation have been widely used for image anomaly detection \citep{Golan18GEOM, Bergman20GOAD}.
+Unlike local augmentation, many geometric transformations are differentiable if they are represented correctly as matrix-vector operations.
+We adopt the differentiable rotation function proposed by \citet{Jaderberg15STN}, which consists of the two main stages.
+The first stage is to create a $2 \times 3$ rotation matrix from a rotation angle, which is the same as the $\mathbf{R}$ matrix in CutDiff except that zeros are padded as the third column to match the shape.
+The second stage is to create a sampling function that selects a proper pixel position of the given image for each position of the target image based on the rotation matrix and the affine grid.
+The resulting operation is differentiable, since it is a parameterized mapping from the original pixels to the output pixels.